catherinealeal/DrugRiskAnalysis/README.md

-# Drug Risk Analysis
+# Analyzing Drug-Positive Crash Risk Between Age Groups

 ## **Introduction**

-Drunk and impaired driving are devastating issues in the US, so I want to investigate how exactly different age groups have contributed to this problem.
+Drunk and impaired driving are devastating issues in the US.
+This project investigates how exactly different age groups have contributed to this problem.
 What age group has the highest rate of drug use?
 The highest rate of drug-positive crashes?
 Comparing these values will allow me to analyze the relationship between age, drug use, and drug-positive crash risk.
 The results of this project will inform on which population of people in the US are most prone to impaired car accidents.

 ## **Dataset Sources:**